 These places should all have ATMs on site or nearby for those caught out without cash-money.

-Morning Call at City Park and Cafe du Monde in the French Quarter
+Cafe du Monde in the French Quarter

 Guy’s, located at 5259 Magazine St., is an old school neighborhood po-boy shop.
 They’ve got the standard roast beef, fried shrimp, and fried catfish; get ‘em dressed, and they are enormous.
 Try the pork chop po-boy if you’re in the mood for something different, and check out the tasty but often overlooked daily specials.
 Po-boys are available in large and small sizes, so the amount of cash you’ll need will depend on your appetite, though $10-20 should do.